 At bottom, he is deeply wounded, but his grief has no outlet other than rage.
 And it is yet another source of that grief and rage that American culture offers him almost no way to access his natural affinity – what indigenous initiation rites might have recognized in him – for the Warrior archetype.
 To imagine this dilemma in somewhat positive terms: the Hero, in his soul of souls, wishes to be recognized as the Warrior.

 The warrior’s courage and discipline are intended for service.
-He hones himself into “an efficient spiritual machine…to bear the unbearable” for the express purpose of serving a transpersonal goal, not his own ego and certainly not white supremacy, celebrities or capitalism.
+He hones himself into “an efficient spiritual machine…to bear the unbearable” for the express purpose of serving a transpersonal goal, not his own ego and certainly not white supremacy, celebrities, colonialism or capitalism.
 The hero may vanquish the beast.
-But if he doesn’t enact the third part of the initiation story, returning with a boon for his community, his heroism becomes pathological and he remains a boy.
+But if he doesn’t enact the third part of the initiation story, returning with a boon for his community, his heroism inevitably turns pathological, and he remains a boy.

-And here is the connection between the immature, American Hero and the King he can only serve through rage and demonization of the Other; between the foot soldiers of the alt-right and the oligarchs who actually subsidize their hate.
+Here is the connection between the immature, American Hero and the King he can only serve through violence and demonization of the Other; between the foot soldiers of the alt-right and the oligarchs who actually subsidize their hate (how did all those guys afford to fly back and forth across the country to their hate rallies?)

 In all functioning, indigenous mythologies, the archetypal Sacred King is in relationship – to the realm, and to the divine queen, who is The Earth.
 Together, they personify that cause or community, which is composed of the entirety of its inhabitants, human, animal, plant as well as the unseen spirits and ancestors.